plumvillage/newsletter/src/en/articles/br-minh-hy--dharma-banquet.md

 ## Where is the Dharma?

-There is an anecdote about an occasion at the Tu Dam Temple in Vietnam, when the monks were about to put their sanghati on for the precepts recitation ceremony, and Venerable Thien Sieu asked, “Do you know why we say, ‘The Dharma is deep and wonderful’?”
+There is an anecdote about an occasion at the Tu Dam Temple in Vietnam, when the monks were about to put their sanghati robe on for the precepts recitation ceremony, and Venerable Thien Sieu asked, “Do you know why we say, ‘The Dharma is deep and wonderful’?”
 Pausing for a few moments, he continued, “Because it is here, right in front of you.”

 <!-- {% image "article/br-minh-hy/IMG_8496-edited.jpg" %} -->